Creating a Positive Future after the Pandemic

-Marian Cook is a trusted advisor to heads of governments and Fortune 500 companies worldwide on strategy, innovation, technology, and enterprise transformation.
+Marian Cook is a trusted adviser to heads of governments and Fortune 500 companies worldwide on strategy, innovation, technology, and enterprise transformation.
 She serves as solutions principal at Slalom Consulting focusing on emerging technologies, innovation and digital transformation.
-She is a senior advisor and international guest lecturer on Corporate Innovation and Innovation Ecosystems, Future of Cities and Future of Work for Singularity University.
+She is a senior advisor and international guest lecturer on Corporate Innovation and Innovation Ecosystems, Future of Cities, and Future of Work for Singularity University.
 She also leads a gubernatorial advisory board composed of heads of innovation from large corporations in Illinois.

 Additionally, Cook serves as head learning facilitator for MIT’s Blockchain course, and the Corporate Innovation and Innovation Ecosystems course, offered online by the Sloan School of Management.

 Previously, Cook spent her career in senior executive roles working for and advising leading global organizations across multiple sectors.
 As a result, she was asked to serve as chief strategy officer, Department of Innovation & Technology, for the state of Illinois, working for the Office of the Governor.
 There she led digital transformation strategic planning and initiatives that gained national recognition.